picolibc/picolibc/doc/build.md

 By default, Picolibc can uses native TLS support as provided by the compiler, this allows re-entrancy into the library if the run-time environment supports that.
+A TLS model is specified only when TLS is enabled.
+The default TLS model is local-exec.

 As a separate option, you can make `errno` not use TLS if necessary.

 | Option                      | Default | Description                                                                          |
 | ------                      | ------- | -----------                                                                          |